Local-global principles for multinorm tori over semi-global fields: Introduction

 \section{Introduction}

 Let $F$ be a field and $\Omega_F$ be the set of all discrete valuations on $F$.
 For $\nu \in \Omega_F,$ let $F_\nu$ denote the completion of $F$ at $\nu$.
 For a linear algebraic group $G$ over $F$, one says that the {\it local-global principle} holds for $G$ if for any $G$-torsor $X$, $X$ has a rational point over $F$ if it has a rational point over $F_\nu$ for all $\nu \in \Omega_F$.
 In case of number fields, we also consider the completions at archimedean places while discussing local-global principles for algebraic groups.
 The local-global principle for linear algebraic groups does not always hold.
-Let $F$ be a semi-global field i.e. function field of a curve over a complete discretely valued field.
+Let $F$ be a semi-global field, i.e., function field of a curve over a complete discretely valued field.
 The first example of a linear algebraic group $G$ over a semi-global field for which such a local-global principle fails was that of a multinorm torus given by Colliot-Th\'el\`ene, Parimala and Suresh (\cite[Section 3.1. \& Proposition 5.9.]{colliot2016lois}).
-In this article, we study local-global principles for multinorm tori over semi-global fields.
-In case of number fields, this has been studied quite extensively, in particular by Hürlimann (\cite{hurlimann1984algebraic}), Colliot-Thélène and Sansuc (unpublished), Platonov and Rapinchuk (\cite[Section 6.3.]{platonov1993algebraic}), Prasad and Rapinchuk (\cite[Section 4]{prasad2008local}), Pollio and Rapinchuk (\cite{pollio2012multinorm}), Demarche and Wei (\cite{demarche2014hasse}), Pollio (\cite{pollio2014multinorm}), Bayer-Fluckiger, Lee and Parimala(\cite{bayer2019hasse}).
-Multinorm tori are natural generalizations of norm one tori.
-The local-global principle for norm one tori has been studied in \cite{mishra2021local}.\\